adlsdztony/1340GP/README.md

 // pass the current keyboard and screen to the notice int i = notice.select(&keyboard, &screen);

-string output = selection[i];
+// the return will be the index of the selection string output = selection[i];
 cout << output << endl;
 ```